Joan Crawford: 1943–1952: Move to Warner Bros.

 After the completion of This Woman Is Dangerous (1952), she asked to be released from her Warner Bros. contract.
-Later the same year, she received her third Academy Award nomination for "Best Actress" in Sudden Fear for RKO Radio Pictures.
+Later in that year, she received her third Academy Award nomination for "Best Actress" in Sudden Fear for RKO Radio Pictures.

 Radio and television

 Crawford worked in the radio series The Screen Guild Theater on January 8, 1939; Good News; Baby, broadcast on March 2, 1940, on Arch Oboler's Lights Out; The Word on Everyman's Theater (1941); Chained on the Lux Radio Theater, and Norman Corwin's Document A/777 (1948).
 She appeared in episodes of anthology television series in the 1950s, and, in 1959, made a pilot for The Joan Crawford Show.

 1952–1972: Later career

 In 1953 with Louis B. Mayer at the premiere of Torch Song.

 "To me, L.B.
 Mayer was my father, my father confessor, the best friend I ever had", Crawford was quoted as saying.

 After her Academy Award-nominated performance in 1952's Sudden Fear, Crawford continued to work steadily throughout the rest of the decade.
 After a 10-year absence from MGM, she returned to that studio to star in Torch Song (1953), a musical drama centering on the life of a demanding stage star who falls in love with a blind pianist, played by Michael Wilding.

 In 1954, she starred in Johnny Guitar, a cult classic directed by Nicholas Ray, co-starring Sterling Hayden and Mercedes McCambridge.
-She also starred in Female on the Beach (1955) with Jeff Chandler, and in Queen Bee (1955), alongside John Ireland.
+She also starred in Female on the Beach with Jeff Chandler, and in Queen Bee (both 1955), alongside John Ireland.
 The following year, she starred opposite a young Cliff Robertson in Autumn Leaves (1956), and filmed a leading role in The Story of Esther Costello (1957), co-starring Rossano Brazzi.

 Crawford, who had been left near-penniless following Alfred Steele's death, accepted a small role in The Best of Everything (1959).
 Although she was not the star of the film, she received positive reviews.
 By 1961, Joan Crawford was once again her own publicity machine, with a new script, Whatever Happened to Baby Jane?, sent by Robert Aldrich.